-When you use Google (and I guess other search engines) to search for, say, ‘business event directory’, you don’t want to see an entire results page showing the same content from a number of different websites.
+When you use Google (other search engines are available*) to search for, say, ‘business event directory’, you don’t want to see an entire results page showing the same content from a number of different websites.

 What you want to see is a range of web pages offering different content on that subject.
 Right?